 Cask strength bourbon, also known as barrel proof, is bourbon that is bottled with little to no water added.This results in a strong and high alcohol content spirit that is less palatable to casual consumers.
 Booker’s is a small batch cask strength bourbon($74.99.)

 The original spirit produced from the distillation process is clear.
 This liquor has been referred to as “White Dog” and comes in grain and rye varieties.
 It is currently hot on the market, and an ingredient in higher end cocktails.

 It is not until the bourbon is placed in new charred American oak barrels for aging, that it gains color and flavor.
 The aging process also tames the whiskey, smoothing out its rougher edges and giving it a milder, more complex flavor.

 The barrels are charred before use because the introduction of carbon into the process lends additional flavor to the whisky.
 The new oak imparts strong character.
 Aging whiskey in oak gives it the flavors of vanilla, caramel, cinnamon, nuts, and fruits.

-With snow officially on the ground, it’s time to warm up; and nothing does the job quite like a bourbon!
+With the recent frigid temps, it’s time to warm up; and nothing does the job quite like a bourbon!
 We carry many of the bourbons listed above in store.
 With such a breadth of tasty bourbons to choose from, perhaps you will be inspired to do your own tasting.
 If so, do let us know which wines YOU like best.
 You can comment right back here on our blog, on Facebook or in the store.
 We are excited to hear your opinions!